 I felt like I needed to do everything.
 And be overjoyed about it.
 After all, Flea was such a wanted baby.

-I wish I’d given myself permission to feel so exhausted, or overwhelmed.
-Rather than feeling I needed to entertain guests and (madness!) clean the bathroom.
+I wish I’d given myself permission to feel exhausted, or overwhelmed.
+Rather than pretending I didn’t feel those things, and instead telling myself I needed to entertain guests and (madness!) clean the bathroom.
 I wish I’d known how many other parents were feeling worried, or bored, even frustrated, sometimes.

 When Flea was about three weeks old, I had just had enough.
 My c-section scar was infected, and the medication I took made Flea cry every time I fed her.
 And I was feeding her ALL the time.